opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 }
 ```

-The `matrix_stats` aggregation lets you generate advanced stats for multiple fields in a matrix form.
+The `matrix_stats` aggregation generates advanced stats for multiple fields in a matrix form.
+The following example returns advanced stats in a matrix form for the `taxful_total_price` and `products.base_price` fields:

 ```json
 GET kibana_sample_data_ecommerce/_search